-In this section we will investigate how Glassbeam’s DSL called SPL (Semiotic Parsing Language) helps in parsing multi-structured machine logs.
+In this section, we will investigate how Glassbeam’s DSL called SPL (Semiotic Parsing Language) helps in parsing multi-structured machine logs.

 SPL allows a log file to be treated as a hierarchical document consisting of multiple segments (or sections).
-Each hierarchical segment is called namespace.
+Each hierarchical segment is called a namespace.
 This allows for zeroing in on the exact section to parse specific elements from, thus localizing the scope of extracts.

 To define the boundary of a namespace, SPL provides the use of BEGIN and END.
 The developer needs to define the BEGIN of a namespace using a regular expression that uniquely identifies the beginning of a section that is being defined as a namespace.